ducksplash/moonshot/README.md

 WINSTON

+...is stuck on the moon!

-...is stuck on the moon.
+One day, Winston found himself stuck on the moon.
+Nobody knows how or why.
+Can you help him get home?

 This is my entry for the GitHub Gameoff 2020.